-Going a step further than simply removing disapproved ads, you can also write a script to deal with basic disapproval issues, like when an ad is rejected by Google for using excessive capitalization.
+Going a step further than simply removing disapproved ads, you can also install a script to deal with basic disapproval issues, like when an ad is rejected by Google for using excessive capitalization.

-This script looks for disapproved ads and resubmits them with less capitalization.
+This script looks for disapproved ads and resubmits them with proper capitalization.

 Bid management is all about math, statistics, and predictions.
 So it’s no surprise then that letting the machines crunch the numbers is a great automation.

 There also has been a strong move towards automated bidding from Google, especially smart bidding.